SamuelBInman/SamuelBInman.github.io/_pages/index.md

 paginate: false   # <— stops the recent posts section
 ---

-# Thank you for the patience while this site is under construction

 I study the **degradation and lifetime of structural and electrochemical materials**, focusing on understanding why materials fail and designing alloys that endure in demanding environments.